Morningside Heights is a distinctive Manhattan neighborhood located between the Upper West Side and Harlem.

 The community extends from 110th to 125th Streets, between Morningside and Riverside Parks.
 The current population of the neighborhood is 32,000.
 Its name derives from dramatic views of the sunrise observed when the New York City parks commissioner recommended a survey of the area in 1870.

-Many influential academic, cultural, religious, and medical institutions are based in Morningside Heights.
+Many influential educational, cultural, religious, and medical institutions are based in Morningside Heights.
 These contribute to the neighborhood’s unique and vibrant character.
-Institutional development activities have sometimes caused tension among local residents and businesses, as is common in many college towns.
+Institutional development activities have sometimes caused tension among local residents and businesses, as is the case in many college towns.
 Many of the community’s institutions belong to the Morningside Area Alliance.

 The area is a natural plateau rising sharply between the Hudson River and the Plains of Harlem.
 It was originally covered by virgin woodlands, large rock formations, and fresh water streams.
 The region was traversed by Weckquaesgeek Native Americans, who used it as a hunting ground prior to wide European settlement.
 Large estates, small homesteads, orchards, and farms arrived in the early 1700s.
 During the American Revolution, Morningside Heights was the setting for the first victory of the Continental Army under General Washington (the Battle of Harlem Heights, September 16, 1776).